ShadowRocket227/LearnGPT/README.md

 # Introduction

-LearnGPT is a free project, created by ShadowRocket227, for helping students at middle school level in studyng, searching and generally, learning.
+LearnGPT is a free project, created by ShadowRocket227, for helping students at middle and high school level in studyng, searching and generally, learning.
-LearnGPT is a customized prompt for the web extension "WebChatGPT": you can use this prompt searching his name in the "1-click prompts" sector on chat.openai.com, after the extension installation.
+LearnGPT Is avaible as "1-click prompt" on the MaxAI

-The only requirment is the extension, downloadble for any modern browser like Chrome, Edge and Firefox, from their official stores.
+The only requirment Is one of the two official MaxAI extension, "WebChatGPT" and "MaxAI.me", both downloadble for any modern browser like Chrome, Edge and Firefox, from their official stores.

+You can find the setup and use tutorials below.

 Why LearnGPT is better then ChatGPT ?
 For a lot of reasons: